civican/legisinfo/42-1/bills/C-97/bill_text.md

   **(1)** Paragraph 3(a) of Schedule V to the Regulations is replaced by the following:

-    **if** paragraph (b) does not apply,
+    if paragraph (b) does not apply,

     if section 2 applied in the previous year to determine the rate employed to determine the allowance for the year, the rate that would have been determined under section 2 if paragraph (c) of the description of A in that section applied, and

-    **in any other case**, the rate employed to determine the allowance for the most recent year for which an allowance was granted; and
+    in any other case, the rate employed to determine the allowance for the most recent year for which an allowance was granted; and

   **(2)** The portion of paragraph 3(b) of Schedule V to the Regulations before subparagraph (i) is replaced by the following:

-    where it has been established that the number of units of material remaining to be mined in the previous taxation year was in fact different from the quantity that was employed in determining the rate for the previous year referred to in paragraph (a), or where it has been established that the capital cost of the mine or right is substantially different from the amount that was employed in determining the rate for that previous year, a rate determined by dividing the **amount that would be the** undepreciated capital cost to the taxpayer of the mine or right as of the commencement of the year **if paragraph (c) of the description of A in section 2 had applied in respect of each previous taxation year** minus the residual value, if any, by
+    where it has been established that the number of units of material remaining to be mined in the previous taxation year was in fact different from the quantity that was employed in determining the rate for the previous year referred to in paragraph (a), or where it has been established that the capital cost of the mine or right is substantially different from the amount that was employed in determining the rate for that previous year, a rate determined by dividing the amount that would be the undepreciated capital cost to the taxpayer of the mine or right as of the commencement of the year if paragraph (c) of the description of A in section 2 had applied in respect of each previous taxation year minus the residual value, if any, by

 ### Section 68